CharlyWargnier/LangchainRAG-Trubrics-Langsmith/README.md

 ## Need Support?

-If you require assistance or have any questions, feel free to reach out to me on X (formerly Twitter)[@datachaz](https://twitter.com/datachaz) or on the [Streamlit forum](https://discuss.streamlit.io/)!
+If you require assistance or have any questions, feel free to reach out to me on X (formerly Twitter) at [@datachaz](https://twitter.com/datachaz) or on the [Streamlit forums](https://discuss.streamlit.io/)!